John R. Evans Leaders Fund (JELF)

 - JELF Application Submission Process Summary (March 28, 2018)

-- College Endorsement Request for JELF Application - Oct 2018 group and instructions (complete and send to your ADR by April 10, 2018) - signed College Endorsement and College Review is required by April 17th
+- College Endorsement Request for JELF Application – February 2019 group and instructions (complete and send to your ADR by September 4, 2018).
+Signed College Endorsement and College Review is required by September 11th.

 - Access your online JELF application via CFI